The Lower Limestone Coast Water Allocation Plan is changing

-Revising the plan will be a complex process, we encourage you to stay connected and take up opportunities to participate as they arise.
-We look forward to working with you to improve water resource management in the Lower Limestone Coast.
+Revising the plan will be a complex process.
+This page will support you to stay connected and take up opportunities to participate as they arise.

 Stakeholder Advisory Group